orbitalquark/textadept/doc/manual.md

 Download Textadept from the project's [download page][] by selecting the appropriate package for your platform.
-For the Windows and Mac OSX packages, the bundled GTK+ runtime accounts for more than 3/4 of the download and unpackaged application sizes.
+For the Windows and Mac OSX packages, the bundled GTK runtime accounts for more than 3/4 of the download and unpackaged application sizes.
 Textadept itself is much smaller.

 You also have the option of downloading an official set of